lourd/descioli.com/content/stories/grove/grove.md

 # The E-team

 Gabe and Mike's scheming and passive aggression were fresh in my mind when the company went home for the holidays.
-Our struggles over the software team's leadership was one of several issues the company was having with communication and cross-team decision making.
+Our struggle over the software team's leadership was one of several issues the company was having with communication and cross-team decision making.
 I discussed all of this with my family.
 My Uncle Tom pointed out the fact that the company did not have an executive team, or even really a board.
 Aside from Gabe and Jamie, the board had only one other member — a junior partner from our lead investor that had never run a company.
 He gave me a book, _The Five Dysfunctions of a Team_, that he used as a framework for understanding leadership issues in his management consulting.

 When I came back from my vacation I went to lunch with Gabe and Jamie and started a discussion around maturing the company's leadership structures.
 We discussed the egalitarian, self-organizing approach we had used so far and how it was beginning to fall apart as we grew in size.
 I gave Gabe the book and [this talk from the author](https://www.youtube.com/watch?v=inftqUOLFaM).
 After skimming the book and having a couple more discussions about it, both of them agreed.
 That January the executive team was created (quickly shortened to just the "E-team").
 On it were were Gabe, Jamie, Mike, Liz, Emily, Marcos, and Dave.